 Travel advances are payments made before a trip takes place.
-They can be cash to an employee or non-employee traveler or non-cash paid to vendors on behalf of employee or non-employee travelers.
+They can be cash to an employee or non-employee traveler.

 UC Santa Barbara has programs in place to minimize out-of-pocket expenses for university business travelers:

-- U.S. Bank Visa Corporate Credit Card - used for travel advances and travel expenses
+- U.S. Bank Visa Corporate Credit Card - used for travel expenses

 - Central Travel System (CTS) - for airfare purchases through Connexxus